SEAFAIR Parade Marshals

 1951 brought about a Torchlight Parade to be held at the end of SEAFAIR festivities.
 It complimented the early events of the Aqua Follies, Queen coronation, street dances, and neighborhood parades, all for a “Sea Fair”.
 Marshals found themselves working eleven parades in nine days.
 The two major parades would continue until 1975, when the Grande (daytime) Parade was dropped in favor of the more popular Torchlight Parade.

 1971-1972 became known as the reorganization years within the Parade Marshals.
-Under Greater Seattle, Inc. and it’s managing director, Arden Aegerter, the Parade Marshals were brought into SEAFAIR as one of the five families, complimenting the Commodores, Boat Club, Clowns and Pirates.
+Under Greater Seattle, Inc. and its managing director, Arden Aegerter, the Parade Marshals were brought into SEAFAIR as one of the five families, complimenting the Commodores, Boat Club, Clowns and Pirates.
 Restructuring credit was largely due to the efforts of Conrad Erickson, the Parade Chairman who was asked by Aegerter to establish standard operating procedures, by-laws, hold elections, and define duties much in the same manner as the Commodores.
-Marshals were acknowledged by SEAFAIR for Meritorious service when in 1971, the King Neptune’s Medal was presented for 20 years of service.
+Marshals were acknowledged by SEAFAIR for meritorious service when in 1971, the King Neptune’s Medal was presented for 20 years of service.

 - The first paid admission ticket booths on hydro race day;

-- traffic officials for the 1977 U.S. Bicycle Championships at Seward Park;
+- Traffic officials for the 1977 U.S. Bicycle Championships at Seward Park;

-- special people’s Christmas Cruises;
+- Special people’s Christmas Cruises;

-- KIRO Telethons for Children; Seattle Cultural Exchange;
+- KIRO Telethons for Children;

 - Flag Plaza Seattle Center;

-- Tall Ships Welcoming Committee and
+- Tall Ships Welcoming Committee; and

-- the SEAFAIR Ambassador Program.
+- The SEAFAIR Ambassador Program.

 You can find SEAFAIR Parade Marshals of today assisting and coordinating numerous community parades, as well as producing the Torchlight Parade during SEAFAIR.

-It is impossible to mention all who are responsible for making the Parade Marshals what they are today.
+It is impossible to mention all of those who are responsible for making the Parade Marshals what they are today.
 To those of you who have served us in the past, who serve us now and who will serve in the future, we honor you, we salute you, we thank you.

-Past Chief Marshals of the Seafair Parade Marshals
+Past Chief Marshals of the SEAFAIR Parade Marshals

 |1950-1965||Col. Garnett Wilson|